CyberMiles/community-vote/content/posts/20190826-block-reward-en.md

 The CyberMiles annual inflation starts at 8% at genesis, and it will gradually decrease to zero.
 For Validators and delegators, this change won't have a significant impact on the staking reward in the short term.

 Please vote with careful consideration.
-Do you agree that with the next mainnet upgrade, the inflation mechanism of CyberMiles to be fixed at 25.36783 CMTs for each block.
+Do you agree that with the next mainnet upgrade, the inflation mechanism of CyberMiles to be fixed at 25.36783 CMTs for each block?

 The voting rules are as follows.